Patricia Vaccarino

 Latest Posts in Patricia Vaccarino

-The key to understanding people and the world around us begins with education.
+Libraries We Love – The Skillman Branch Library, Detroit, Michigan – The key to understanding people and the world around us begins with education.
 One way to learn about the world is by developing a love of books.
 Each month, we profile a library.
 Large, small, urban, rural, post-modern, quaint or neo-classic; do you have a library that you love?
 Tell us about it.
-This month, Patricia Vaccarino writes about the granddaddy of all libraries on 42nd Street and 5th Avenue in New York City.
+This month, Patricia Vaccarino writes about the Skillman Branch Library in Detroit, Michigan.